Diocese of Salt Lake City: 1870 to 1880

+1880 to 1900

-In September 1886, Scanlan opened All Hallows College at Salt Lake City.
+St. Mary's Church was constructed in Park City, then a mining town, in 1881.
+In 1886, Scanlan opened All Hallows College, a minor seminary, at Salt Lake City.
 He served as a faculty member and lived at the college from 1887 to 1889.

 In 1887, Pope Leo XIII erected the Apostolic Vicariate of Utah and Eastern Nevada, taking its territory from the Archdiocese of San Francisco.
 The pope appointed Scanlan as the apostolic vicar.
 In 1889, the Marist Fathers assumed control of All Hallows College, operating it until its closure in 1918.

-1891 to 1926

 On January 27, 1891, Leo XIII suppressed the vicariate and replaced it with the new Diocese of Salt Lake, keeping Scanlan as bishop.

-That same year, Scanlan broke ground for the new cathedral in 1899.
+Scanlan broke ground for the new cathedral in 1899.
 He also opened St. Francis of Assisi church in Provo, the first Catholic church in Utah County.
 Scanlan established an official newspaper, The Intermountain Catholic, in 1899.
-He started missions and parishes throughout the new State of Utah.
+Also in 1899, Scanlan opened the Kearns-St. Ann's Orphanage in Salt Lake City.
+It was named in part after Jennie Judge Kearns, the wife of US Senator Thomas Kearns; she was a major donor to the project.
+Scanlan started missions and parishes throughout the new State of Utah.

+1900 to 1930

 The Cathedral of St Mary Magdalene opened in 1909.
+John and Mary Judge, who owned a silver mine in Park City, established the Judge Mercy Home in Salt Lake City, a hospital for miners, in 1910.
+Today it is Judge Memorial Catholic High School.
 Scanlan died in 1915.

-The second bishop of Salt Lake was Reverend Joseph Glass of the Diocese of Monterey-Los Angeles, named by Pope Benedict XV in 1915.
+The second bishop of Salt Lake was Joseph Glass of the Diocese of Monterey-Los Angeles, named by Pope Benedict XV in 1915.

 Glass renamed the Cathedral of Mary Magdalene as the Cathedral of the Madeleine.
-He also added distinctly Catholic murals to the building exterior.
+He added distinctly Catholic murals to the building exterior.
 Some observers said that Glass added the images to confront LDS followers, but others said he simply "wanted to teach Utah Catholics the basic tenets of their faith."
 Glass died in 1926.